When talk turns to teen sex, the focus is on risks: abortion, pregnancy, and sexually transmitted infections (STIs).

 Drawing on data from 30 developed nations, a 2001 Guttmacher Institute report on teen sexuality addressed how different countries cope with these conflicting messages and the issue of teen sexuality in general.
 Comparing societal attitudes and rates of abortion and pregnancy, the study came to what many might consider a controversial conclusion:

-In other words, if you educate kids about all the risks, set clear guidelines about expectations and responsibilities, and let them know sex is okay under these circumstances, the rates of abortion, teenage motherhood, and STDs go down.
+In other words, if you educate kids about all the risks, set clear guidelines about expectations and responsibilities, and let them know sex is okay under these circumstances, the rates of abortion, teenage motherhood, and STIs go down.

 Many parents and some governments do not agree with this position.